 There are 12 slots per year at £50,000 each.

 Ideas should be submitted via BBC Pitch to Kez Margrie.

 Ideas for CBBC factual content including My Life should be submitted via BBC Pitch to Kez Margrie or Hugh Lawton.

 CBBC comedy and entertainment

-We definitely want to develop different and diverse family stories and we're still after a winning studio sitcom.
+We definitely want to develop different and diverse family stories and we're still after a broad appeal studio sitcom.
 We would also be interested in younger skewed, physical comedy for six to nines with catchphrases, visual gags and buffoonery.
 This would need to be low cost and high volume with stellar comedy credentials and memorable characters.